Money Management Advice

 Wessex Water - TAP Scheme

-You may also be eligible for the LEAP (Local Energy Advice Programme) that provides lots of free help to save energy.
+You may also be eligible for the LEAP (Local Energy Advice Programme).
+They provide lots of free help to save energy.

 - If you are struggling to pay your rent or Council Tax because you are on a low income, complete the online benefit application form to see if you qualify for some help.